Khmer Rouge: War with Vietnam

-Fearing a Vietnamese attack, Pol Pot ordered a pre-emptive invasion of Vietnam on 18 April 1978.
-His Cambodian forces crossed the border and looted nearby villages, mostly in the border town of Ba Chúc.
+Fearing that Vietnam would attack Cambodia, Pol Pot ordered a pre-emptive invasion of Vietnam on 18 April 1978.
+His Khmer Rouge forces crossed the border and looted nearby villages, mostly in the border town of Ba Chúc.
 Of the 3,157 civilians who had lived in Ba Chúc, only two survived the massacre.
-These Cambodian forces were repelled by the Vietnamese.
+These Khmer Rouge forces were repelled by the Vietnamese.

-After several years of border conflict and the flood of refugees fleeing Kampuchea, relations between Kampuchea and Vietnam collapsed by December 1978.
+After several years of border conflict and after a flood of refugees fled from Kampuchea, relations between Kampuchea and Vietnam collapsed by December 1978.
 On 25 December 1978, the Vietnamese armed forces along with the Kampuchean United Front for National Salvation, an organization founded by Heng Samrin that included many dissatisfied former Khmer Rouge members, invaded Cambodia and captured Phnom Penh on 7 January 1979.
-Despite a traditional Cambodian fear of Vietnamese domination, defecting Khmer Rouge activists assisted the Vietnamese and with Vietnam's approval became the core of the new People's Republic of Kampuchea.
-The new government was quickly dismissed by the Khmer Rouge and China as a "puppet government".
+Despite a traditional Cambodian fear of Vietnamese domination, defecting Khmer Rouge activists assisted the Vietnamese, and with Vietnam's approval, they became the core of the new People's Republic of Kampuchea.
+The new government was quickly dismissed as a "puppet government" by the Khmer Rouge and China.

 At the same time, the Khmer Rouge retreated west and it continued to control certain areas near the Thai border for the next decade.
 These included Phnom Malai, the mountainous areas near Pailin in the Cardamom Mountains and Anlong Veng in the Dângrêk Mountains.
 These Khmer Rouge bases were not self-sufficient and were funded by diamond and timber smuggling, military assistance from China channeled by means of the Thai military, and food smuggled from markets across the border in Thailand.